 Welcome to the Galway Baroque Singers web page.
 You will find information on the Galway Baroque Singers choir including concert dates and information on joining the choir.
 Should you have any queries please feel to get in contact with us through our contact form.
 You can also like us on our Facebook page.

-Galway Baroque Singers will perform a short afternoon concert in the Augustinian Church on Sunday 5th December at 3.30pm.
-For this concert we will be joined by soprano Aisling Kenny and accompanist Ramin Haghjoo.
-Conductor Audrey Corbett.
+Galway Baroque Singers will perform a short afternoon concert in the Augustinian Church on Sunday 11th December 2022 at 3pm.

 Galway Baroque Singers are grant aided by Galway City Council.

 Galway Baroque Singers are delighted to announce that Peter Mannion has been appointed as our new conductor.
 Peter joined us 6 weeks ago and we have been working on a program for a free short concert.
 The concert will take place on Sunday 11th December at 3pm in the Augustinian Church.
 More details and booking …

 Audrey Celebration Night

 After nearly 40 years our conductor Audrey Corbett has decided to retire from conducting.
 All of the GBS family are extremely grateful to her for her years with GBS and the wonderful music she introduced to us.
 Of course we couldn’t let her leave without a bit of a celebration.
 Last weekend we had a …

 Return of the Baroques: A Christmas Offering